A Commanding Self-Belief

 “A man is a success if he gets up in the morning and gets to bed at night, and in between he does what he wants to do.” – Bob Dylan

-The life task he speaks of is our one true purpose that flames our inner desires and awakens our potential.
 Life mirrors our commitment to excellence.
 For this reason, we ought to be vigilant how we spend our time and energy.
 Similarly, we must reframe failure as an investment in future success.
 Why have we become so scared of failure nowadays?
 Because we equate failure to self-worth.
-You are not a failure if an outcome does not result as planned.
+You are not a failure if something does not result as planned.
 The outcome has failed, directing you to try a different approach next time.
-It was Albert Einstein who said, if you want to live a happy life, tie it to a goal, not to people or things.
+It was Albert Einstein who said if you want to live a happy life, tie it to a goal, not to people or things.
 Are you happy with this idea that failure needn’t impact your self-worth but be used as fuel to edge you closer to your goals?

 Hard Work And Commitment